Sex toys as a couple: how to bring up the subject with your partner?

 What if your partner felt in competition with the sex toy?

-As we mentioned earlier, this is a common scenario: your partner fears that the object will give you sensations that they cannot.
+As we mentioned earlier, this is a common scenario: your other half fears that the object will give you sensations that they cannot.

-It is therefore essential to choose the right moment to bring up sex toys as a couple and put forward the right arguments (we explain a little further down how to do this).
+It is therefore essential to choose the right moment to bring up sex toys as a couple, and to put forward the right arguments (we explain a little further on how to do so).

-Even if it seems obvious to you, it is absolutely essential to put the idea of shared pleasure into words.
-The sex toy is merely a tool to guide you both toward new sensations.
-You can enjoy it together, discover things as a couple, without competing with the toy.
+Even if it seems obvious to you, it is absolutely essential to put into words the idea of shared pleasure.
+The sex toy is merely a tool to guide you both towards new sensations.
+You can enjoy yourselves together, discover things as a pair, without competing with the toy.

-The sex toy replaces no one — it is purely "a playful and entirely erotic instrument" as psychoanalyst and sexologist Valentina Bracciale likes to remind us.
+The sex toy replaces no one — it is purely "a playful and utterly erotic instrument" as psychoanalyst and sexologist Valentina Bracciale likes to remind us.

 Performance anxiety is very common within relationships.
-While it tends to manifest more acutely in men, women are not immune.
+While it often manifests more acutely in men, women are by no means spared.

 In a few words, performance anxiety is the fear of failure transposed onto sexuality.
-You are afraid of not being enough, of not satisfying your partner, of not being sufficient or of being too much…
+You are afraid of not being enough, of not bringing your partner to pleasure, of not being quite right…

-Sexual standards are rooted in pornography: we are talking not only about performance but also about very specific physical codes associated with beauty and desirability.
-You may not even realize it, but this content, consumed without critical awareness, can fuel your sexual anxiety
+Sexual standards are rooted in pornography: we are talking not only about performance but also about very precise physical codes associated with beauty and desirability.
+You may not even realise it, but this content, consumed without a critical eye, can feed your sexual anxiety

-Try to free yourself from it and return to your own reality, reinventing the codes of an intimacy that truly fulfils you both, far from the pressure of orgasm at any cost.
+Try to free yourself from them and return to your own reality, reinventing the codes of an intimacy that truly fulfils you both, far from the pressure of orgasm at all costs.

-Introducing a sex toy into your relationship is precisely the opportunity to rethink your sexuality — an invitation to do things differently.
-Besides, you don't have to start with a penetrative model.
+Introducing a sex toy into your relationship is precisely an opportunity to rethink your sexuality, an invitation to do things differently.
+Besides, you are not obliged to start with a penetrative model.
 Wand sex toys (massagers) are perfect for exploring your partner's erogenous zones, gently and at your own pace.

-When you are both ready, you can explore other models to go even further!
+When you are both ready, you can turn towards other models to go even further!

-Sex toys as a couple: what if it were simply a fear of the unknown?
+Sex toys in a relationship: what if it is simply a fear of the unknown?

-Sometimes, the hesitation is not related to performance or jealousy.
+Sometimes, the reluctance has nothing to do with performance or jealousy.
 It simply comes down to… the unknown.

-It is human.
-As soon as something steps outside the usual frame, the mind imagines a thousand scenarios: What if I don't know how to use it?
+It is only human.
+As soon as something steps outside the familiar frame, the mind conjures a thousand scenarios: What if I don't know how to use it?
 What if it feels strange?
-What if I hurt someone?
-What if we are disappointed?
+What if I do something wrong?
+What if we're disappointed?

 Sex toys still carry a somewhat mysterious image, almost intimidating.
-We picture them as technical, complicated, reserved for the initiated.
-In reality, they are primarily designed to be intuitive and playful.
+One imagines them technical, complicated, reserved for the initiated.
+In reality, they are above all designed to be intuitive and playful.

-What matters, when bringing up the subject with your partner, is precisely defusing this pressure.
-This is not a goal to be achieved, let alone a performance to succeed at.
-No one is expecting anything.
-There is no result to obtain.
+What matters, when broaching the subject with your partner, is precisely to defuse this pressure.
+This is not a goal to be achieved, still less a performance to pull off.
+No one expects anything.
+There is no result to be obtained.

 You can simply present the idea as a shared curiosity.